 The name says it all with Writing Jobz.
 Every weekday the job board is updated with tons of new writing jobs for you to choose from, with a collection of clients ready to pay good money for your work.
-You can select a subject to work on depending on your knowledge, experience, or fields of interest, making it a great work from home website.
+You can select a subject to work on depending on your knowledge, experience, or fields of interest, making it a great remote work website for writers.

-This is one of the most influential work from home websites to pick up a freelancing job that is related to designing and building websites.
+This is one of the most influential remote job websites to look for freelancing work that is related to designing and building websites.
 There is no fee to sign up to Ask Lorem, and you can earn quite a bit for just a one-off job.
 You’ll have to apply to become a freelancer, but as long as you know your website building stuff, you should be fine.

 Elevate is for the IT contractor crowd, placing you with the best clients in a few steps.
 Simply upload your CV onto the platform and automatically start to receive job matches.

-Standing for Top Talent, Toptal is a work from home website that is more geared towards the elite and experienced freelancer.
+Standing for Top Talent, Toptal is a remote job website that is more geared towards the elite and experienced freelancers.
 The vetting process is a lot more involved and requires a more extensive experience check and an interview.
 They claim that clients can pick from the top 3% of freelancers, so if you think you are up there, it is worth giving it a go.

-If you have a specialty in software design, web design, or app development, then there is likely to be plenty of jobs for you on Gigster.
+If you have a specialty in software design, web design, or app development, then there are likely plenty of jobs for you on Gigster.
 Before you can become a freelancer with them, you have to go through a screening process, so it is best if you have a little experience.
-The coolest thing is that once you have been accepted, the platform uses AI to match you with freelancers.
+The coolest thing is that once you have been accepted, the platform uses AI to match you with clients.

 Millions of talented freelancers use Guru regularly to find their freelance work.
 Whether you are a web developer, a designer, or even a lawyer, there is likely to be a job option for you.
-Browse through the extensive listings, and when you find one, you feel might be the perfect fit, apply for it, and start making money.
+Browse through the extensive listings, and when you find one that feels like a good fit, apply for it and start making money!

-Many work from home sites that involve teaching English often want you to have a TEFL certificate.
+Many remote job sites that involve teaching English often want you to have a TEFL certificate.
 Make sure to read up on which certificate is best for you and don’t get screwed over like I almost did!

-Verbing is one of the most popular language teaching working from home websites out there.
+Verbing is one of the most popular language teaching remote job websites out there.
 You can apply to be a language teacher teaching a range of different languages to pupils over a video call.
 You are free to set your budget and teach when you have the time, making it a flexible option.

 Use your language teaching skills to teach a group of language learners on Lingoda.
 Your classes will usually consist of around five learners, and you have the choice of teaching English, German, French, or Spanish to people from all over the globe.
 You can set your hours and make use of the in-house learning materials.

-If you live in Canada or the United States, VIPKID is a good work from home website to use if you are looking to teach English as a foreign language online.
-The platform offers maximum flexibility, as you can choose as many 25 minute slots as you want throughout the week.
+If you live in Canada or the United States, VIPKID is a good remote job website to use if you are looking to teach English as a foreign language online.
+The platform offers maximum flexibility, as you can choose as many 25-minute slots as you want throughout the week.
 As well as a base salary, there are other incentives and bonus opportunities to make use of.

 italki is a colossal language teaching and learning platform, with 10,000 teachers and 5,000,000 pupils using it all over the globe.
-You can choose to teach a range of languages through the platform through a series of 1 on one session and is packed full of useful resources on how to teach and how to find students.
+You can choose to teach a range of languages through the platform through a series of one-on-one sessions, and this remote job website is packed full of useful resources on how to teach and how to find students.

 Vivaling is the world’s first online language academy for kids.
 You can teach them English, Mandarin, French, Spanish, and German, although you do need to have a little bit of experience in the industry before you can get started.
-You can choose to work either Asian or European hours and are given the curriculum and materials to work with, making it one of the best language-based work from home websites out there.
+You can choose to work either Asian or European hours and are given the curriculum and materials to work with, making it one of the best language-based remote job websites out there.

 Gengo is one of the most popular translation job sites.
-The number of translation jobs will vary depending on the language you want to translate, for example, there is a steady flow of some order such as Japanese, so if you can translate from one of these, then you are unlikely to be without work for long.
-You will have to be quick to snap up a job in other languages, as rather than bid for a job; it is generally given to the first person that claims it.
+The number of translation jobs will vary depending on the language you want to translate—for example, there is a steady flow for certain languages, so if you can translate from one of these, then you are unlikely to be without work for long.
+You will have to be quick to snap up a job in other languages, though.
+Rather than bidding for a job, it is generally given to the first person who claims it.